zam7/CoastalEngineering/Problem_Set_2.md

 The wavenumber is 0.283, the wavelength is 22.2 meters, and the celerity is 5.55 m/s.

-1b) Component water parcel velocities and pressure at 2 meters below the water
+1b) Component water parcel velocities and pressure at 2 meters below the water level and at wave crest:
-level:

 $$ u = a \sigma \frac{cosh(k(h+z))}{sinh(kh)} cos( kx - \sigma t)$$
 $$ w = a \sigma \frac{sinh(k(h+z))}{sinh(kh)} sin( kx - \sigma t)$$